Akshat0410/FlexiTables/README.md

 - `/api/organizations/` - Manage organizations.
 - `/api/organizations/{org_id}/tables/` - Manage tables within an organization.
 - `/api/organizations/{org_id}/tables/{table_id}/columns/` - Manage columns within a table.

+## Postman Collection

+You can find the Postman collection for this project [here](# Project Name

+## Postman Collection

+You can find the Postman collection for this project [here](https://drive.google.com/your-drive-link).